All Episodes

 And then what would explain what has happened that we can't figure out and we don't know?

-Brad Meltzer, uh history channel.
+Brad Meltzer, a history channel.

-Decoted, like in the decrypt something, decode, not strip the paint off of something for those of you in real linda.
+He hosts a show called Decoded, Decoded, like in the Decrypt Something, Decode, not Strip the Paint Off of something for those of you in Rio Linda.

 Decoded.

-And he's on there about the missing airliner.
+He's the host of this History Channel show, and he's on there about the missing airliner.

 Don Lemon, the anchor.

-You deal with conspiracy theories all the time on your network, the history channel.
+You deal with conspiracy theories all the time on your network, the History Channel.

-There's a lot of conspiracy theories in history, folks.
+There's a lot of conspiracy theories in history, folks, and that's why this guy's on.

 What do you make of it?